fatinruzanna/mint-setup/git/README.md

 		rm -rf ~/.git

-4. Add to your .bashrc file with the contents in _bashrc_ file, and source your .bashrc file
+4. Add to your .bashrc or .zshrc file with the contents in _bashrc_ file, and source your .bashrc or .zshrc file:

 		source ~/.bashrc

+	Update the path of the directory where _git-completion.sh_ is at, if you did not follow these instructions to the dot.

 **References:**